aspnetboilerplate/aspnetboilerplate/doc/WebSite/Multi-Tenancy.md

 by tenancy name.
 The default implementation of **ITenantStore** is **NullTenantStore** which does not contain any tenant and returns null for queries.
 You can implement and replace it to query tenants from any data source.
-[Module zero](Zero/Overall.md) properly implements it by getting it from its [tenant manager](Zero/Tenant-Management.md).
-So if you are using module zero, you don't need to worry about the tenant store.
+[Module Zero](Zero/Overall.md) properly implements it by getting it from its [tenant manager](Zero/Tenant-Management.md).
+So if you are using Module Zero, you don't need to worry about the tenant store.

 #### Data Filters